relector-tuxnix/meg4/docs/en/formats.md

 File Formats
 ============

-Although the built-in edtiors are pretty awesome, MEG-4 is capable of handling various file formats both on export and import side to ease creation of content, and make the use of MEG-4 actual fun.
+Although the built-in editors are pretty awesome, MEG-4 is capable of handling various file formats both on export and import side to ease creation of content, and make the use of MEG-4 actual fun.

 Floppies